Madison Child Custody Attorneys

 - The living accommodations of each parent

 Building a child custody case isn’t simple, and we are prepared to advocate for your interests.
-Our attorneys are exceedingly knowledgeable and experienced in all child custody issues.
+Our Madison child custody attorneys are exceedingly knowledgeable and experienced in all child custody issues.
 If your situation is particularly complex or unique, you can trust that our team at Balisle Family Law Legal Counsel, S.C. can guide your family through your custody dispute.

-Physical placement refers to the time a child spends with each parent.
 When a parent has physical placement of the child, that parent has the right and responsibility to make any routine daily decisions regarding the child’s care during that placement time, consistent with major decisions made by the parent or parents having legal custody.
 In determining periods of physical placement, the court will consider the same factors used in custody decisions to determine the best interests of the child.
 In setting a placement schedule, the court seeks to provide predictability and stability for the child.

 During placement time, the parent with placement is responsible for the child and making the day-to-day decisions regarding the child’s care, including: